The Geometric Mind…

 One is an Explanatory approach — our attempts to understand our Mental World through theories about different parts of cognition.

-Peter was particularly interested in a key explanatory question.
+Peter was particularly interested in a critical explanatory question.

-How can we explain how people, children in particular, learn new concepts so quickly?
+How can we explain how people, particularly children, learn new concepts so quickly?

 Unlike our current Deep Learning models advances that emerged through a combination of more & more data, computation and chip processing power — Rich Sutton’s — Bitter Lesson — Humans have an innate ability to learn from very few examples.